 Looking to buy condo in one of Burlington's great neighbourhoods?
 Burlington is home to 23 unique neighbourhoods.
-Popular neighbourhoods include Aldershot South, with 95 active condo listings, Alton North, with 71 active condo listings, and Orchard, with 69 active condo listings.
+Popular neighbourhoods include Aldershot South, with 87 active condo listings, Central, with 73 active condo listings, and Maple, with 72 active condo listings.

 Residents of the City of Burlington are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 0.397%

 There is currently no municipal land transfer tax in effect in Burlington but the provincial land transfer tax still applies to all property purchases

 See below for provincial land transfer tax rates.

 |$0 - $55,000||0.5%|

 |$400,000.01 - $2,000,000||2.0%|

 Purchase price = $300,000